Elder abuse: Research and statistics

 There has been a general lack of reliable data in this area and it is often argued that the absence of data is a reflection of the low priority given to work associated with older people.
 However, over the past decade there has been a growing amount of research into the nature and extent of elder abuse.
 The research still varies considerably in the definitions being used, who is being asked, and what is being asked.
 As a result, the statistics used in this area vary considerably.

 One study suggests that around 25% of vulnerable older adults will report abuse in the previous month, totaling up to 6% of the general elderly population.
 However, some consistent themes are beginning to emerge from interactions with abused elders, and through limited and small scale research projects.
 Work undertaken in Canada suggests that approximately 70% of elder abuse is perpetrated against women and this is supported by evidence from the Hourglass helpline in the UK, which identifies women as victims in 67% of calls.
 Also domestic violence in later life may be a continuation of long term partner abuse and in some cases, abuse may begin with retirement or the onset of a health condition.
-Certainly, abuse increases with age, with 78% of victims being over 70 years of age.
+Certainly, abuse increases with age, with 78 percent of victims being over 70 years of age.

 The higher proportion of spousal homicides supports the suggestion that abuse of older women is often a continuation of long term spousal abuse against women.
 In contrast, the risk of homicide for older men was far greater outside the family than within.
 This is an important point because the domestic violence of older people is often not recognized and consequently strategies, which have proved effective within the domestic violence arena, have not been routinely transferred into circumstances involving the family abuse of older people.